apache/flink/docs/content/docs/concepts/glossary.md

 cancelled or failed) jobs to a filesystem, allowing the results to outlive a finished job.
 These results are then used by Flink to determine whether jobs should be subject to recovery in highly-available clusters.

+#### Key Group

+Key Groups are the atomic unit by which Flink can redistribute Keyed State; there are exactly as many Key Groups as the defined maximum parallelism.
+During execution each parallel instance of a keyed operator works with the keys for one or more Key Groups.

 #### Keyed State

+It is often very useful to be able to partition a stream around one of its attributes, so that all events with the same value of that attribute are grouped together.

+Flink supports several different types of keyed state.

+Simplest one is valuestate

+maintained in what can be thought of as an embedded key/value store.

 #### Latency

+#### Lateness

+Lateness is defined relative to the watermarks.
+A Watermark(t) asserts that the stream is complete up through time t; any event following this watermark whose timestamp is ≤ t is late.

 #### Lazy Evaluation